arosecra/brooke/README.md

 	- item name pipe can maybe just be a function? it's kinda unwieldy to use. and being the only pipe...
 		- maybe function, then create a display name string on items / etc
+		- more difficult to do than you may think, since category isn't known until later
+			- we find all the items in a category by the category, not the other way around
+			- and sometimes we generate categories?

 	- finish and use crud interface for indexeddb
 		- make an api that's something like